-(i) Mana Whenua have been invited to prepare a Cultural Advisory Report by a date at least six months prior to Start of Construction; and (ii) Mana Whenua have not provided a Cultural Advisory Report within six months prior to Start of Construction.
+(i) Mana Whanua have been invited to propers a Cultural Advisory Depart by (i) Mana Whenua have been invited to prepare a Cultural Advisory Report by a date at least six months prior to Start of Construction; and (ii) Mana Whenua have not provided a Cultural Advisory Report within six months prior to Start of Construction.
 14. Network Integration Management Plan (NIMP) (a) At least six months prior to the start of detailed design for a Stage of Work, the Requiring Authority shall prepare, in collaboration with other relevant transport authorities, a Network Integration Management Plan (NIMP). (b) The objective of the NIMP is to identify how the project will integrate with the planned transport network in the Pukekohe, Paerata and Drury West growth areas to achieve an effective, efficient and safe land transport system.
-To achieve the objective, the NIMP shall include details of the: project implementation approach and any staging of the project, including both design, management and operational matters; and (ii) sequencing of the project with the planned transport network, including both design, management and operational matters.
-Urban and Landscape Design Management Plan (ULDMP) A ULDMP shall be prepared prior to the Start of Construction for a Stage of Work.
-15. (a) The objective of the ULDMP(s) is to: enable integration of the project's permanent works into the surrounding (i) landscape and urban context; and (ii) ensure that the project manages potential adverse landscape and visual effects as far as practicable and contributes to a quality urban environment. (b) Mana Whenua shall be invited to participate in the development of the ULDMP(s) to provide input into relevant cultural landscape and design matters including how desired outcomes for management of potential effects on cultural sites. landscapes and values identified and discussed in the Cultural Advisory Report in Condition 13 may be reflected in the ULDMP. (c) Relevant Stakeholders shall be invited to participate in the development of the ULDMP at least six months prior to the start of detailed design for a Stage of Work.
-To achieve the objective set out in Condition 15, the ULDMP(s) shall provide (a) 16. details of how the project: is designed to integrate with the adjacent urban (or proposed urban) and landscape context, including the surrounding existing or proposed topography, urban environment (e.g. centres and density of built form), natural environment (e.g. minimise effects on streams where practicable), landscape character and open space zones; provides appropriate walking and cycling connectivity to, and interfaces (ii) with, existing or proposed adjacent land uses, public transport infrastructure and walking and cycling connections; (iii) promotes inclusive access (where appropriate); and promotes a sense of personal safety by aligning with best practice (iv) quidelines, such as: Α. Crime Prevention Through Environmental Design (CPTED) principles; B. Safety in Design (SID) requirements; and Maintenance in Design (MID) requirements and anti-vandalism/antigraffiti measures. (b) The ULDMP shall be prepared in general accordance with: New Zealand Transport Agency Urban Design Guidelines: Bridging the Gap (2013) or any subsequent updated version; New Zealand Transport Agency Landscape Guidelines (2018) or any (ii) subsequent updated version; and New Zealand Transport Agency P39 Standard Specification for Highway (iii)

-Landscape Treatments (2013) or any subsequent updated version.
+To achieve the objective, the NIMP shall include details of the: (i) project implementation approach and any staging of the project, including both design, management and operational matters; and (ii) sequencing of the project with the planned transport network, including both design, management and operational matters.
+Linken and Landesons Design Menogement Dien (III DMD) Urban and Landscape Design Management Plan (ULDMP) 15. (a) A ULDMP shall be prepared prior to the Start of Construction for a Stage of Work.
+The objective of the ULDMP(s) is to: (i) enable integration of the project's permanent works into the surrounding landscape and urban context; and (ii) ensure that the project manages potential adverse landscape and visual effects as far as practicable and contributes to a quality urban environment. (b) Mana Whenua shall be invited to participate in the development of the ULDMP(s) to provide input into relevant cultural landscape and design matters including how desired outcomes for management of potential effects on cultural sites, landscapes and values identified and discussed in the Cultural Advisory Report in Condition 13 may be reflected in the ULDMP. (c) Relevant Stakeholders shall be invited to participate in the development of the ULDMP at least six months prior to the start of detailed design for a Stage of Work.
+16. (a) To achieve the objective set out in Condition 15, the ULDMP(s) shall provide details of how the project: (i) is designed to integrate with the adjacent urban (or proposed urban) and landscape context, including the surrounding existing or proposed to built form), to built form), to built form), the surround is a surround to built form the surround to built for the surround to built fore natural environment (e.g. minimise effects on streams where practicable), landscape character and open space zones; (ii) provides appropriate walking and cycling connectivity to, and interfaces with, existing or proposed adjacent land uses, public transport infrastructure and walking and cycling connections; (iii) promotes inclusive access (where appropriate); and (iv) promotes a sense of personal safety by aligning with best practice guidelines, such as: A. Crime Prevention Through Environmental Design (CPTED) principles; B. Safety in Design (SID) requirements; and C. Maintenance in Design (MID) requirements and anti-vandalism/anti- graffiti measures. (b) The ULDMP shall be prepared in general accordance with: (i) New Zealand Transport Agency Urban Design Guidelines: Bridging the Gap (2013) or any subsequent updated version; (ii) New Zealand Transport Agency Landscape Guidelines (2018) or any subsequent updated version; and (iii) New Zealand Transport Agency P39 Standard Specification for Highway Landscape Treatments (2013) or any subsequent updated version.